shar-dul/gdsc-blockchain-task/README.md

 # gdsc-blockchain-task

-I have kept the first four functions which were given in [Task Page](https://github.com/Alchemishty/GDSC-Solidity-task) and added a feature that will keep a track of the number of times each function i.e. addition, subtraction, multiplication and division have been performed
+I have retained the first four functions which were given on the [Task Page](https://github.com/Alchemishty/GDSC-Solidity-task) and added a new feature that will keep a track of the number of times each of addition, subtraction, multiplication and division functions has been performed.

 ```solidity
 // SPDX-License-Identifier: UNLICENSED